kamushin/github.io/content/debug/logger_in_python.md

-Title: loggers and loggers manager in Python
+Title: Loggers in Python
 Tags: Python
-Summary: Loggers will be stored in manager in Python.
-And handlers will leak if not be removed.
+Summary: 1.
+Loggers will be stored in manager in Python.
+Handlers will cause resource leak if not removed.
+2. Loggers will send to stderr by default.
+So make sure stderr has a receiver.

+### Logger manager
+Loggers will be stored in manager in Python.
+Handlers will cause resource leak if not removed.

 ``` Python
 def getLogger(name=None):